Četvrta NL Bjelovar-Koprivnica-Virovitica

-The Četvrta NL Bjelovar-Koprivnica-Virovitica (Croatian) also known as the NL BJ-KC-VT is a fifth tier league competition in the Croatian football league system.
-The league was formed in 2014.
-The league covers clubs from Virovitica-Podravina County, Bjelovar-Bilogora County and Koprivnica-Križevci County.
+The Četvrta NL Bjelovar-Koprivnica-Virovitica (Croatian) also known as the NL BJ-KC-VT was a fifth tier league competition in the Croatian football league system.
+The league was formed in 2014 and folded in 2024 when teams from Koprivnica-Križevci County left.
+Alongside the aforementioned, the league also covered clubs from Virovitica-Podravina County and Bjelovar-Bilogora County.